cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjob.md

 ```

 ### -IncludeLastRunAndStats

-If true, return the last Protection Run of the Job and the summary stats.
+If true, return the last protection run of the job and the summary stats.

 ```yaml
 Type: SwitchParameter